 If you’ve always wanted to include a Harvard education on your résumé, but didn’t think you could travel that far, or afford the tuition cost, you should check out Harvard’s new web conferencing academic courses.
-A new technology called “web conference calls” has just made a Harvard education accessible to anyone, from anywhere.
+A new technology called “web conference calls” has just made a pre kindergarten education accessible to anyone, from anywhere.

 Harvard, and many other universities and colleges are embracing the concept of eLearning, built on conference call technology, expanded to include the web.

 Web Conference Calls have always been a great solution for keeping costs down and eliminating distance as an obstacle.

 Now you can use them to get the education you want.

 If you have never made even a regular conference call, don’t worry about learning how to do web conferencing, it is designed to be super-easy.
 Harvard have prepared an instructional video, but you could even practice by setting up a Free Web Meeting with your family or friends.